arc-archive/arc-menu/README.md

 ### Drag and drop

 API components related to a request object support drag and drop.
-Set `draggableenabled` property to enable the support.
+Set `draggableEnabled` property to enable the support.

 The `DataTransfer` property of the drag event contains `effectAllowed` set to `copy` for all by default and `copyMove` for saved requests when ctrl/meta key is pressed.
 Only targets that allow the same effect will accept the request/project item.